nodetool-ai/nodetool/README.md

     └── image
 ```

-# Architecture
+# 🏗️ Architecture

 # Architecture Overview

 NodeTool's architecture is designed for flexibility.
 Here's a breakdown of the main components:

-1. **React Frontend**: The user interface built with React, providing an intuitive way for users to create and manage workflows.
+1. **🖥️ React Frontend**: The user interface built with React, providing an intuitive way for users to create and manage workflows.

-2. **API Server**: Handles HTTP and WebSocket connections from the frontend, managing user sessions, workflow storage, and coordination between components.
+2. **🌐 API Server**: Handles HTTP and WebSocket connections from the frontend, managing user sessions, workflow storage, and coordination between components.

-3. **WebSocket Runner**: Responsible for executing workflows in real-time, maintaining the state of running workflows, and managing the communication between nodes.
+3. **🔌 WebSocket Runner**: Responsible for executing workflows in real-time, maintaining the state of running workflows, and managing the communication between nodes.

-4. **Worker**: Performs the actual processing of individual nodes, allowing for parallel execution and scalability.
+4. **⚙️ Worker**: Performs the actual processing of individual nodes, allowing for parallel execution and scalability.

 ## Key Features: